darold/datalink/README.md

             DLVALUE('img1.jpg', 'MyBaseDir', 'A comment'));
 ```

-A DATALINK is formerly composed by:
+A DATALINK is formally composed by:

 * a base directory representing mount points where external files can be
   read or written